arielsalminen/ResponsiveSlides.js/README.md

 Changelog
 ======

-v1.23 (2012-04-XX) - Adds new option called "controls", which allows to choose where controls should be appended to.
+v1.23 (2012-03-31) - Adds new option called "controls", which allows to choose where the controls should be appended to.
 Includes also code optimization, better option names and better jQuery support (jQuery 1.4 and up is now supported).

 v1.22 (2012-03-27) - Adds callback events which are similar as in [@Wilto](https://github.com/Wilto)'s [Dynamic Carousel](https://github.com/Wilto/Dynamic-Carousel/).
 The possibility to change the 'namespace' is also back + next/prev buttons have now classes which make more sense.